Western pygmy marmoset: Physical description

-The western pygmy marmoset is the worlds smallest monkey.
+The western pygmy marmoset is the world's smallest monkey.
 Pygmy marmosets have only a slight degree of sexual dimorphism; in the wild the average male weighs 110 g, which is slightly smaller than the average female at 122 g.
 Fully grown western pygmy marmosets have an average body length of 13 cm, and a tail marked with black rings that is on average longer than their bodies at 20 cm.
 They have fluffy "brownish-gold fur with black ticking on their shoulders, backs, and heads, while their ventral fur is light yellow to white".
-There is very little visible physical differences between the two species in the Cebuella genus, with only a slight distinction in pelage colour.
+There are very little visible physical differences between the two species in the Cebuella genus, with only a slight distinction in pelage colour.
 Similar to other New World monkey species, the Western pygmy marmoset has long claw-like nails on all of their digits, which are mainly used for climbing and foraging.
 Their skull is similar to that of the Callithrix genus, possibly due to their tree-gouging behavior and their appendicular skeleton has been shaped by the long periods of clinging, climbing, and their "upside down and under branch locomotion".
 While pygmy marmosets leap the farthest relative to the length of their bodies, they are not very efficient in their leaps, and thus rarely do.